Archived-Work-CodeFellows/lab-01-about-me-quiz/README.md

 # lab-01-about-me-quiz

 This is an About-Me Quiz built in C# using the Visual Studio IDE.
 This is to solidify working with C# as a language and getting familiar with the environment.
-There are a total of 5 questions that the user will experience that explains a little bit more about myself.
+There are a total of 5 questions that the user will experience that explains a little bit more about myself and at the end of the quiz, it will inform the user how many points out of 5 they will get.
 ***
 ## Getting Started
 * Download the Lab-01-About-Me